Intel Ireland: Fab 34

 In 2019, work began on Fab 34 which was key to doubling the company's manufacturing space in Ireland and making the way for the production of Intel's 4 process technology.
 Fab 34 officially opened on at a total cost of €17 billion.
-In June 2024, Intel announced the €10.1 billion sale of a 49% stake in a joint venture related to Fab 34 with Apollo Global Management.
+In June 2024, Intel announced the $11.2 billion sale of a 49% stake in a joint venture related to Fab 34 with Apollo Global Management.
+In April 2026, Intel announced an agreement to repurchase the 49% stake from Apollo for $14.2 billion.